glf30/3c-relational-databases/assignment/readme.md

 - Create a router for reviews with route:
   - `GET /api/reviews` - get all reviews
   - `POST /api/reviews` — to create a review linked to a movie.
+A review should only be created if the movieID is valid.

 ---